christopheraue/christopheraue.net/_drafts/vertical-alignment-with-css.md

     <footer>— the <a href="http://www.w3.org/TR/CSS2/visudet.html#line-height">W3C Specs</a></footer>
 </blockquote>

 This is probably the most confusing part, when working with vertical-align.
 It means, the baseline is placed where ever it needs to be to fulfil all other conditions like vertical-align and minimizing the line box's height.
-It is the free parameter in the equation.
+It is a free parameter in the equation.

 Around its baseline the line box has what we might call a **text box**.
 This is defined just as an inline element box place in the line box without any alignment.
 Its top and bottom edges are set by the line height.
 This box is indicated by the green lines in the figure above.
 Since this text box is tied to the baseline, it moves when the baseline moves.
 (Side note: this text box is called [strut](http://www.w3.org/TR/CSS2/visudet.html#strut) in the W3C Specs)

-Phew, this was the hard part.
-Now, we know everything to put things into perspective.
+Phew, this was the hard part. **Now, we know everything to put things into perspective**.
 Let's quickly sum up the most important facts:

 * There is an area called *line box*.
 This is the area in which vertical alignment takes place.
 It has a *baseline*, a *text box* and a *top* and *bottom edge*.
 * There are *inline-level elements*.
 These are the objects that are aligned.
 They have a *baseline* and and a *top* and *bottom edge*.